fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

    git cherry-pick d34db33f
    ```

-3. The DRI for creating the patch release branch cherry pushes the branch to github.com/fleetdm/fleet:
+3. The DRI for creating the patch release branch pushes the branch to github.com/fleetdm/fleet:

    ```
    git push origin patch-fleet-v4.3.1